msoap/tcg/README.md

-# TCG - terminal graphics library
+# TCG - terminal cell graphics library

 Used unicode block symbols for drawing.
 2x3 mode is supported by the latest versions of the Iosevka and JetBrains Mono fonts.